sderev/lmterminal/README.md

 ### Reading from `stdin`

 `lmt` facilitates reading inputs directly from `stdin`, allowing you to pipe in the content of a file as a prompt.
-This feature can be particularly useful when dealing with longer or more complex prompts, or when you want to streamline your workflow by incorporating `lmt` into a larger pipeline of commands.

 To use this feature, you simply need to pipe your content into the `lmt` command like this: